V4Fire/Client/src/components/super/i-input/README.md

 #### [formConverter = `(v) => Object.isArray(v) && v.length < 2 ? v[0] : v`]

-Converter(s) that is/are used by the associated form.
+Converter(s) that is used by the associated form.
 The form applies these converters to the group form value of the component.

-To provide more than one function, use the array form.
-Functions from the array are invoked from the "left-to-right".
+To provide more than one function, pass an iterable of functions.
+Functions from the iterable are called from left to right.

 ```
 < b-input :formConverter = [toProtobuf, zip]